psf-compute/Corresponding_Conditional_Buddy/README.md

 So, lol, this might be a bit hard on the eyes, but it's doable.
 I'll walk you through it.

+Preface: I'm going to assume that you're going to use IDLE for everything.

+Firstly, open CorConPy.py in IDLE.

-First, make a set for your truth values for each of your variables.
+Next, make a set for your truth values for each of your variables.
 Make the one that would represent your conclusion false, but change them up for each iteration that you run the program.
 Here's an example: tv = {"A": False, "B": True}

 Next, every statement variable you choose has to be put inside Var().
 So, if your statement is "A", you'll put Var("A").